 Historic Preservation Graduate Program

 UO’s Historic Preservation Program, founded in 1980, is one of the premiere preservation programs in the US.
 The program combines leading-edge academic research with outstanding teaching from experienced practitioners in design, planning, and heritage conservation and produces leaders in the public sector, in private practice, and in nonprofit advocacy.
-Students have exciting opportunities to interact with design firms, local developers, and preservation activists in the Portland metropolitan area, the Pacific Northwest, and beyond.
+Students have exciting opportunities to interact with design firms, local developers, and preservation activists in the Eugene area, the Pacific Northwest, and beyond.

 The Student Experience